punk-domains/giveth-names-frontend/README.md

 - tlds.json (add the TLD address for a given chain ID)
 - tokens.json (add the correct tokens; this shows up on the Send Tokens page)

+## Cover/preview image (Twitter/FB)

+Use the Twitter post size of 1600x900 px.

 ## Branches & deployment

 - **Important:** Never commit directly to the `main` branch.